danvalencia/danvalencia.github.io/content/articles/automating_my_website_build_with_github_actions.md

 This is the secret that Github Actions will use to push to a repo.
 In this case we're _pushing_ to the current repo, which means that the secret needs to have write permissions to the repo.

 How can you create one, you may ask ?
 Glad you asked:
 - First step is to create an SSH key.
 From a Mac:
   `ssh-keygen -t rsa -b 4096 -C "youremail@foo.com" -f mysite`
-    Tha command will create a public and private key pair named _mysite.pub_ and _mysite_, accordingly.
+  This command will create a public and private key pair named _mysite.pub_ and _mysite_, accordingly.
 - Copy the _private_ key (e.g. `pbcopy < mysite`) and create a secret named _ACTIONS_DEPLOY_KEY_ from the repo's _Settings_ page:
   ![Github Secrets][1]
 - Copy the _public_ key (e.g. `pbcopy < mysite.pub`) and create a deploy key named _ACTIONS_DEPLOY_KEY_ from the repo's _Settings_ page:
   ![Github Secrets][2]
   Make sure you check the _Allow write access_ checkbox.
   - Once the deploy key is created you should be able to use it in Github Actions.

 ## Putting it all together
 With Github Actions in place, my writing flow works is now as simple as:
 - Create a new article with `hugo new content/articles/my_awesome_new_article.md`.
 - Write the article.
 - Commit and push the article:
   `git add . && git commit -m "My new article" && git push origin author`

 See it in _Action_:
   ![Github Actions in Action][3]